Share This Post:

-Sometimes you have to pull out all the stops to get kiddos excited about letters so I always try to think outside the box on different activities we can do with letters.
+Sometimes, you have to pull out all the stops to get kiddos excited about letters!
+Last week, I saw these letter block molds in my closet, and I immediately thought we could use them to create LETTER VOLCANOES!
+I always try to think outside the box on different activities we can do with letters.
+I knew my students would go crazy for this activity.
+If you don’t have letter blocks like this, use letter cookie cutters!

 This post contains referral links.

-To set up the letter activity all you need to do is put the letters and small plastic bowls in the bottom of a large tub.
-Then sprinkle baking soda over their entire tray filling the letters and small bowls.
+To set up the letter activity, you need to put the letters and small plastic bowls in the bottom of a large tub.
+Then sprinkle baking soda over their entire tray, filling the letters and small bowls.

 The small bowls are plastic and about an inch deep.
 I LOVE using these little bowls I found at the Dollar Tree for so many things.

-If you don’t have squirt bottles you could put cups of colored vinegar in the corner of each tub and students could use droppers to squirt the vinegar.
+If you don’t have squirt bottles, you could put cups of colored vinegar in the corner of each tub.
+Students then use droppers to squirt the vinegar.

 Let the fun begin!
 Students can squirt the letters to make letter volcanoes!
 Talk about the letters and the sounds they make as they play and learn.